 In Andrea Miller’s article, Tara Brach discusses a technique called RAIN that she frequently teaches to her students, and also uses in her own life.
 Here’s a guided reflection for applying RAIN in your own life, excerpted from True Refuge.

-When Tara Brach came to recognize her own white privilege, it revealed painful blind spots.
+When Tara Brach came to recognize her own white privilege, it revealed blind spots.
 That changed her as a dharma teacher and leader.

 On Monday, President Obama said the Burmese government’s treatment of Rohingya people will be “a great test for the democracy of the future.”